 Management believes that the Corporation will continue to realize sufficient resources to cover debt service.
-The Series 2016 debt service is cumulatively paid 48% from state appropriations and 52% from the dedicated, per credit hour fee paid by all of the System's students.
-For the Series 2014 debt service, repayment comes from 100% state appropriations, which will continue for the repayment of the Series 2020 debt service.
+Starting in fiscal year 2021, the Series 2016 debt service is cumulatively paid 44% from state appropriations and 56% from the dedicated, per credit hour fee paid by all of the System's students.
+For the Series 2020 debt service, repayment comes from 100% state appropriations.

-The biennial appropriations bill for the 2019-2020 and 2020-2021 fiscal years (LB297, 2019) includes the state appropriations for both years for the Series 2016 and 2014 bonds and acknowledges the future commitment to the remaining appropriations for the subsequent years through completion of the repayment.
-The State has also acknowledged commitment of appropriation to continue after the 2014 bonds are paid and authorized the Board to renovate and construct an addition to the Math Science Building at Chadron State College.
-For the fiscal year ended June 30, 2020, \$2,347,397 was realized from the per credit hour fee at Chadron, Peru and Wayne State Colleges.
-The first priority for funds from this source is the \$1,440,000 transfer required by the appropriations bill to be used toward the \$2,285,593 annual debt service repayment for the Series 2016 Bonds for fiscal year 2020-2021.
-In fiscal year 2021, the capital improvement fee contribution transfer for debt service is required to increase from \$1,200,000 to \$1,440,000.
-The Capital Improvement Fee rate for fiscal year 2020-2021 remains at the same level as in the previous year.
-In fiscal year 2017, 2018, 2019 and 2020, the capital improvement fee increased by \$0.50 per credit hour per year, to incrementally get to \$12 per credit hour.
-In the six fiscal years previous to fiscal year 2017, the capital improvement fee remained at the same \$10 per credit hour level.
-Preliminary enrollment figures at the Colleges for Fall 2020 indicate relatively stable enrollments, which should ensure that more than enough resources will be available to meet the debt service commitment for fees.
+The biennial appropriations bill for the 2021-2022 and 2022-2023 fiscal years (LB384, 2021) includes the state appropriations for both years for the Series 2016 and 2020 bonds and acknowledges the future commitment to the remaining appropriations for the subsequent years through completion of the repayment.
+The State has also acknowledged commitment of the appropriation to continue through 2040 with the continued match from the System and authorized the Board to apply program appropriations for any renewal, replacement, repair or renovation of any existing facility.
+For the fiscal year ended June 30, 2021, \$2,395,474 was realized from the per credit hour fee at Chadron, Peru and Wayne State Colleges.
+The first priority for funds from this source is the \$1,440,000 transfer required by the appropriations bill to be used toward the \$2,518,969 annual debt service repayment for the Series 2016 Bonds for fiscal year 2021-2022.
+In fiscal year 2021, the capital improvement fee contribution transfer for debt service was required to increase from \$1,200,000 to \$1,440,000.
+The Capital Improvement Fee rate for fiscal year 2021-2022 remains at the same level as in the previous year and will remain at \$12 per credit hour.
+Preliminary enrollment figures at the Colleges for Fall 2021 indicate relatively stable enrollments, which should ensure that more than enough resources will be available to meet the debt service commitment for fees.